Onyxpify/Team-Member-Allocation-App---React.js/README.md

 # React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with React.

 ## Getting Started